NCAR/PyCECT/docs/source/pyEnsSum.rst

   ``--sumfile uf.ens.c1.2.2.1_fc5.ne30.nc``

-* Since the ensemble files contain the intial conditions  as well as the time slice that contains the desired values at time step 9, we set:
+* If the ensemble files do not contain the initial conditions as a timeslice, the desired values at time step 7 are the only timeslice.
+So we set:

-  ``--tslice 1``
+  ``--tslice 0``

 * We also specify the CESM tag, compset and resolution and machine of our ensemble data so that it can be written to the metadata of the summary file:

-  ``--tag cesm1.2.2.1 --compset FC5 --res ne30_ne30 --mach cheyenne``
+  ``--tag cesm1.2.2.1 --compset FC5 --res ne30_ne30 --mach derecho``

 * We can exclude variables from the analysis by specifying them in a json file: